RCPisAwesome/FiveMRCPisAwesomeLSDWPJob/README.md

   - Some kind of displayable document to show that the employee is in fact working for LSDWP.

 ## Configuration of Client.js:
-- raritypercentages: The percentage chances of getting items of that rarity, totalling 100.
+- ```raritypercentages```: The percentage chances of getting items of that rarity, totalling 100.
 Numbers are in order of common to ultra rare.
-- illegalitypercentages: The percentage chance of the item of that rarity being an illegal one, the remainder being the legal chance.
+- ```illegalitypercentages```: The percentage chance of the item of that rarity being an illegal one, the remainder being the legal chance.
 Numbers are in order of common to ultra rare.
-- basepointamount: the number of points at the start of minigame before the distance points are added.
+- ```basepointamount```: the number of points at the start of minigame before the distance points are added.
 - The net and progress bar are built from classes, their changeable properties are in each class constructor:
-  - Net: bounceamount - The amount of bounce the net changes by each time it hits the bottom.
+  - Net: ```bounceamount``` - The amount of bounce the net changes by each time it hits the bottom.
-  - Net: accelerationamount - The amount the net's acceration added or subtracted while the left mouse button is or isn't held.
+  - Net: ```accelerationamount``` - The amount the net's acceration added or subtracted while the left mouse button is or isn't held.
-  - ProgressBar: fillamount - The amount the bar fills while the net is over the item.
+  - ProgressBar: ```fillamount``` - The amount the bar fills while the net is over the item.
-  - ProgressBar: drainamount - The amount the bar drain while the net is not over the item.
+  - ProgressBar: ```drainamount``` - The amount the bar drain while the net is not over the item.
 - Items are first sorted by whether they are illegal or legal and then by their rarity common to ultra rare, in the table they are represented as numbers.
-- Each item requires it's name in plural form as the key and a table with a points and an image key defined within it, e.g. "tests":{"points":1, "image":"testimage"}
+- Each item requires it's name in plural form as the key and a table with a points and an image key defined within it, for example, ```"tests":{"points":1, "image":"testimage"}```.
-  - Points is the number subtracted from the total points upon fishing out the item, can be negative to give points too
+  - Points is the number subtracted from the total points upon fishing out the item, can be negative to give points too.
-  - Image is the partial url of a google emoji from [emojipedia](https://emojipedia.org/google/), full urls can also be used.
+  - Image urls can be partial if the prefix is changed.
 - An item can also have the additional keys:
-  - Location is the water types in the order they are in the job coords list.
+  - ```Location``` is the water types in the order they are in the job coords list.
-  - Givesitem is the how you give inventory items to the player, the amount is random between the minimum and maximum.
+  - ```Givesitem``` is the how you give inventory items to the player, the amount is random between the minimum and maximum.
-  - Givesmessage is the message you want attached to the item, shown in the notification.
+  - ```Givesmessage``` is the message you want attached to the item, shown in the notification.
-  - Singular by default the singular name takes off the last letter of the name but this overrides that so that it can make sense grammatically.
+  - ```Singular``` by default the singular name takes off the last letter of the name but this overrides that so that it can make sense grammatically.
 It can also be a negative number to take off that many letters or 0 to not change it from the default plural.
-  - Annota replaces "a" with "an" in the notification when it's a single item.
+  - ```Annota``` replaces "a" with "an" in the notification when it's a single item.
-  - Somenota replaces "a" with "some" in the notification when it's a single item.
+  - ```Somenota``` replaces "a" with "some" in the notification when it's a single item.
-  - Overrideamount overrides the number shown on the notification which otherwise would use the amount from the numbers in Givesitem.
+  - ```Overrideamount``` overrides the number shown on the notification which otherwise would use the amount from the numbers in ```Givesitem```.
-  - Breakimage breaks up the image in the notification, this simulates the item being broken down into the items it gives.
+  - ```Breakimage``` breaks up the image in the notification, this simulates the item being broken down into the items it gives.

 ## Configuration of Client.lua:
 In Client.lua the percentage chances of getting each water type is listed in the percentages table at the top, they match the order the types are in the job coords list.